lea-yamashiro/Group01_EEP153/plots_for_pres.md

 ### plots to include in presentation
-- Food production index (DEFINE)
+- Food production index (DEFINE): "Food production index covers food crops that are considered edible and that contain nutrients.
+Coffee and tea are excluded because, although edible, they have no nutritive value."
-- prevalence of undernourishment
+- prevalence of undernourishment: "Population below minimum level of dietary energy consumption (also referred to as prevalence of undernourishment) shows the percentage of the population whose food intake is insufficient to meet dietary energy requirements continuously.
+Data showing as 5 may signify a prevalence of undernourishment below 5%."
-- people using safe drinking water
+- people using safe drinking water: "The percentage of people using drinking water from an improved source that is accessible on premises, available when needed and free from faecal and priority chemical contamination.
+Improved water sources include piped water, boreholes or tubewells, protected dug wells, protected springs, and packaged or delivered water."
-- safely managed sanitation services
+- safely managed sanitation services: "The percentage of people using improved sanitation facilities that are not shared with other households and where excreta are safely disposed of in situ or transported and treated offsite.
+Improved sanitation facilities include flush/pour flush to piped sewer systems, septic tanks or pit latrines: ventilated improved pit latrines, compositing toilets or pit latrines with slabs."
-- hospital beds
+- hospital beds: "Hospital beds include inpatient beds available in public, private, general, and specialized hospitals and rehabilitation centers.
+In most cases beds for both acute and chronic care are included."
-- political stability
+- political stability : "Political Stability and Absence of Violence/Terrorism measures perceptions of the likelihood of political instability and/or politically-motivated violence, including terrorism.
+Estimate gives the country's score on the aggregate indicator, in units of a standard normal distribution, i.e. ranging from approximately -2.5 to 2.5."